denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 sudo touch /var/log/auth.log

 # Install the following python packages and modules:
-sudo apt-get install python
-sudo apt-get install python-pip
+sudo apt-get install python python3 python-pip
 #
 # The following 4 modules can be installed with a single line, allows compliance with version recommendations.
 # sudo pip install ipaddr